srvrlss-io/tinify-webhook-cloudflare/README.md

 Tinify Webhook Proxy: A Cloudflare Worker that acts as a flexible proxy for Tinify image compression API.
 Supports various input methods including form data, headers, and direct payload.
 Ideal for serverless image optimization workflows.

-## Why We Created This

-Tinify is an excellent service for image compression, offering high-quality results with significant file size reductions.
-However, integrating Tinify into modern serverless architectures and no/low-code environments can present several challenges:

-1. **Lack of Webhook Support**: Tinify's API doesn't provide native webhook functionality, making it difficult to integrate with event-driven serverless architectures.

-2. **Long-Running Requests**: Image compression, especially for larger files, can sometimes take longer than 30 seconds.
-This exceeds the timeout limits of many serverless platforms, including AWS Lambda and Cloudflare Workers.

-3. **Serverless Environment Limitations**: Many serverless environments have restrictions on request durations, making it challenging to work with potentially long-running image compression tasks.

-4. **Integration with No/Low-Code Platforms**: Platforms like Zapier and Make.com often require webhook support for seamless integration, which Tinify doesn't natively provide.

-To address these challenges, we created this Cloudflare Worker.
-It serves as a bridge between Tinify's powerful compression API and modern serverless architectures.
-Our solution:

-- Implements a webhook system, allowing for asynchronous processing and integration with event-driven architectures.
-- Handles long-running requests by managing the compression process and delivering results via callbacks, circumventing timeout issues.
-- Provides a flexible interface that supports various input methods, making it easy to integrate with different systems and platforms.
-- Opens up possibilities for no-code and low-code environments to leverage Tinify's image compression capabilities without complex backend setups.

-By using this Cloudflare Worker, developers can easily incorporate Tinify's excellent image compression into their serverless workflows, event-driven architectures, and no/low-code platforms, overcoming the limitations that previously made such integrations challenging.

 ## Installation

 To install and deploy the Tinify Webhook Cloudflare Worker, follow these steps: